databento/databento-python/README.md

 data.replay(callback=print)    # market replay, with `print` as event handler
 ```

-Replace `YOUR_ACCESS_KEY` with an actual access key, then run this program.
+Replace `YOUR_API_KEY` with an actual API key, then run this program.

 This uses `.replay()` to access the entire block of data
 and dispatch each data event to an event handler.
 You can also use